 You may obtain a copy of the Plan's rehabilitation plan and the actuarial and financial data that demonstrate any action taken by the Plan toward fiscal improvement by contacting the Benefit Fund Office.

-The Plan remains in critical status for the plan year ending December 31, 2021.
+The Plan was in critical status for the Plan Year.
+The Plan remains in critical status for the plan year ending December 31, 2024.
 A separate notification of that status is enclosed.

 Participant Information